jagprog5/dev-guide/README.md

 ```

 This might seem innocent enough.
 Maybe it would make sense if this one small
 section is repeated numerous times.
+But otherwise, this function is too small.
-But otherwise, good luck reading through
+Good luck reading through code that's littered with tiny functions!
-code that's 5+ layers deep of tiny abstractions!
-It can become impossible.
+Obfuscation is a pernicious art form.

 Here's an extreme example: